 You need to wait until Oct.
 18, but on that day, ParaNorman hits Netflix.

-This is a movie made by the stop-motion animation studio Laika and is a perfect family movie for Halloween.
+This movie was made by the stop-motion animation studio Laika and is a perfect family movie for Halloween.

 Norman is a child who can see and speak to the dead, although no one believes him.
 This puts him in great danger when he learns a ritual is underway that will unleash a great evil in the town.

-However, the evil turns out to be the people of the town, who fear the people that have risen from the dead and sets out to kill them, making Norman have to protect the dead from the living.
+However, the real evil turns out to be the town’s people, who fear those risen from the dead and sets out to kill them.
+Norman has to protect the dead from the living.

 Mr. Deeds (2002)